sumurthy/md_apispec/jsOutputMarkdowns/nameditemcollection.md

-# NamedItemCollection Object (JavaScript API for Office 2016)
+# NamedItemCollection Object (JavaScript API for Excel)

+_Applies to: Excel 2016, Office 2016_

 A collection of all the nameditem objects that are part of the workbook.

-_Applies to: Office 2016_

 | Property	   | Type	|Description
 |:---------------|:--------|:----------|